 Jennifer knew at a tender age that her primary attraction was towards other girls, and never thought any different of this until her fourth grade teacher told her she was abnormal for sending valentines to a female classmate.
 At age 10, Jennifer was chased out of her best friends house while being told she was going to hell after her father walked in on them dancing together.
 After those negative experiences and other societal messages, Jennifer quickly learned to hide her sexuality and turned to drugs and alcohol to help quell the confusion.
 It took Jennifer over a decade to finally come out of the closet and accept her sexuality.
 When she did she became a victim of a hate crime via cyber stalking.
 Since that time she has become an advocate for the gay rights movement and was pivotal in the passage of one of Pennsylvania’s most comprehensive hate crimes laws in the country.

 Victim Services Community

-Jennifer Storm is the ultimate survivor turned thriver; having recently received the 2011 Pathfinder Award from Governor Tom Corbett and appointed to the Victims Advisory Board of Pennsylvania.
-Ms. Storm has over a decade of non-profit victims services experience and is actively involved in the victim’s rights movement in Pennsylvania.
+Jennifer Storm is the ultimate survivor turned thriver; having received the 2011 Pathfinder Award from Governor Tom Corbett and appointed to the Victims Advisory Board of Pennsylvania.
+Mrs. Storm has over 16 years of non-profit and governmental victims rights advocacy and experience and is actively involved in the victim’s rights movement in Pennsylvania.
 She was appointed as a commissioner to The Pennsylvania Commission on Crime and Delinquency in 2002 by Governor Edward G. Rendell and she serves on various committees moving forward positive change for victims.
 She can speak to all facets of non-profit management and first response to victims in crisis.
 She is known for her innovative partnerships and collaborations and is willing to share her experiences.